USA Customs Clearance Logo White

 EPA Import Regulations

 Chlorine is used to produce many common products.
-Suffice to say, people everywhere either directly use or have a use for chlorine whether they think about it on a daily basis or not.
-However, chlorine is also considered to be a dangerous chemical because of its toxicity to humans and animals in high volume.
+However, it’s also considered to be a dangerous chemical because of its toxicity to humans and animals in high volume.

-The EPA must regulate the way chlorine is imported into the U.S. in order to protect its citizens, and with good reason.
-In its most mild symptoms, the chemical is known to irritate the lungs, eyes and respiratory tract.
+The EPA regulates the way chlorine is imported into the U.S. in order to protect American citizens.
+Even short-term exposure to low concentrations of the chemical is known to irritate the lungs, eyes, and respiratory tract.

 Long-term exposure, especially in gaseous form, can cause acute illness and even death.
-Chlorine can also burn skin, cause vomiting and fill lungs with enough fluid to be fatal.
-Therefore, there are regulations set forth by the EPA in order to protect anyone who could come into contact with it.
+Chlorine can also burn skin, cause vomiting, and fill lungs with enough fluid to be fatal.

 The EPA requires that either a negative or positive certification be provided for all toxic substances that are to be imported.
 In the case of chlorine, a positive certification is used because it is regulated by the TSCA.
 This certification can be submitted either electronically or in writing, stating the following: